hobo1618/t3-stack-tutorials/README.md

 - NextJS
 - Tailwind

-The stack doesn't prescribe a speccific database solution, though it does come with sqlite out of the box.
-Many of the tutorials use different database hosting platforms:
+The stack doesn't prescribe a specific database solution, though it does come with sqlite out of the box.
+The examples in this monorepo use different database hosting platforms:
 - [Railway](https://railway.app/): "Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud."

 ## Apps